 Building Community Resilience

 In September 2014, Attorney General Eric Holder announced the creation of a pilot program in three U.S. cities that would bring together community representatives, public safety officials and religious leaders to address radicalization to violence.
 Minneapolis and St. Paul were selected to participate in this pilot program because of the historic and strong relationships between the Somali Minnesotan community and local law enforcement.
 Since Al Shabaab began recruiting Minnesota’s youth in 2006, the Twin Cities have been a focus of overseas terror recruiting by organizations like the Islamic State for Iraq and the Levant (ISIL).
-This cycle of terror recruiting has focused on Minnesota’s Somali community, which has resulted in Somali community leaders working closely with law enforcement and other community stakeholders to design the Building Community Resilience pilot project.
+This cycle of terror recruiting has focused on Minnesota’s Somali community, which has resulted in Somali community leaders working closely with law enforcement and other community stakeholders to design the Building Community Resilience ("BCR") pilot project.